 • Synchronization features are great.

-• comes with useful features like annotating PDFs and a wide selection of page options.
+• Comes with useful features like annotating PDFs and a wide selection of page options.

 • Supports both Apple Pencil and regular typing.